jennguyen1/nhuyhoa/_posts/2016-02-22-ML-Markov-Models.md

               | $$= -2.322 + max(-2.737 - 1.322, -3.322 - 0.737)$$
               | $$= -6.06$$

-Eventually we have the following matrix.
+This results in the following matrix

 ![HMM Viterbi Algorithm Example Calculations](http://jnguyen92.github.io/nhuyhoa/figure/images/hmm_viterbi_3.png)

-We have pointers which we can backtrace to obtain the sequence of states.
+Use the pointers to backtrace and obtain the sequence of states.
 The most probable path is **HHHLLLLLL**.

 ## Forward-Backward (Baum-Welch) Algorithm

-How can we learn the HMM parameters given a set of sequences?
+How to learn the HMM parameters given a set of sequences?

 The Baum-Welch algorithm is an expectation maximization (EM) algorithm.
 EM is a family of algorithms for learning probabilistic models in problems that involve a hidden state.
 It attempts to estimate the counts by considering every path weighted by its probability.